Enhancing Reasoning for Diffusion LLMs via Distribution Matching Policy Optimization: Experiments

 \section{Experiments}

-\textbf{Model and baselines.}\quad We apply DMPO to LLaDA-8B-Instruct \citep{nie2025large}, a state-of-the-art open-sourced, native masked dLLM that has not been post-trained with RL techniques.
-To clearly demonstrate the potential of DMPO, we follow an R1-Zero-like training recipe \citep{guo2025deepseek, liu2025understanding} and directly apply DMPO to the LLaDA model without first performing SFT on curated datasets.
-We refer to the model obtained via this pipeline as \textbf{DMPO-LLaDA}.
-We benchmark our method against a series of top-performing dLLM base models of comparable model size, such as Dream-Instruct (7B, \citet{ye2025dream}), LLaDA-Instruct (8B, \citet{nie2025large}), LLaDA-1.5 (8B, \citet{zhu2025llada}).
-Our main RL baseline is d1 \citep{zhao2025d1}, a state-of-the-art RL finetuning approach developed for dLLMs that combines both SFT and diffu-GRPO (an adapted version of GRPO).
-In the main result table \cref{tab:benchmark_results}, DMPO-LLaDA uses the group weight baseline on GSM8K, MATH500, and Sudoku, while employing the individual weight baseline on Countdown.
+\paragraph{Model and baselines} We apply DMPO to LLaDA-8B-Instruct \citep{nie2025large}, a SOTA fully-bidirectional dLLM not post-trained with RL techniques.
+To clearly demonstrate the potential of DMPO, we follow an R1-Zero-like training recipe \citep{guo2025deepseek, liu2025understanding} and apply DMPO directly to the LLaDA and Dream models without first performing SFT on curated datasets.
+We refer to the model obtained from this pipeline as \textbf{DMPO-LLaDA} and \textbf{DMPO-Dream}.
+We benchmark our method against a series of dLLM base models of comparable size, such as Dream-Instruct (7B, \citet{ye2025dream}), LLaDA-Instruct (8B, \citet{nie2025large}), and LLaDA-1.5 (8B, \citet{zhu2025llada}).
+We compare with d1 \citep{zhao2025d1}, a dLLM RL finetuning approach that combines both SFT and diffu-GRPO (an adapted version of GRPO), as well as cGRPO \citep{gong2026diffucoder}, wd1 \citep{tang2025wd1}, and GDPO \citep{rojas2025improving}.

-\textbf{Experimental setups.}\quad We perform experiments on 4 different reasoning benchmarks: GSM8k \citep{cobbe2021training}, MATH500 \citep{lightman2023let, hendrycks2021measuring}, Sudoku \citep{arel2025sudoku}, and Countdown \citep{tinyzero}.
-For all pretrained dLLM models, we evaluate the latest available checkpoints for each task.
-For d1, we reproduce their results following the exact guidelines provided.
-To ensure a fair comparison, we train DMPO-LLaDA on the same datasets as d1 for each task with rollouts generated using a fixed sequence length of $256$.
-All evaluations are conducted with zero-shot prompting using three different generation lengths: $128$, $256$, and $512$, following a similar practice as in \citet{zhao2025d1}.
-See \cref{app:exp} for more details of experimental setups.
+\paragraph{Experimental setups} We explore four reasoning benchmarks: GSM8k, MATH500, Sudoku, and Countdown.
+For all pretrained dLLMs, we evaluate the latest available checkpoint.
+For d1 and cGRPO, we reproduce their results exactly following the provided guidelines.
+To ensure a fair comparison, we train DMPO-LLaDA and DMPO-Dream on the same datasets as d1 for each task with rollouts generated using a fixed sequence length of $256$.
+Evaluations are conducted with zero-shot prompting using generation lengths $128$, $256$, and $512$ for LLaDA-series models, and $256$ and $512$ for Dream.